Nerdy-Technician/LinuxRMM-Script/README.md

 # TacticalRMM Agent Installation & Management Script

 This repository contains a **one-line installation, update, and removal script** for the TacticalRMM agent on Linux systems.
+---
+:warning:This Project is in no way affiliated with the TRMM Team
+---

 The script is designed for reliability and flexibility, supporting multiple system architectures and ensuring smooth deployment across different environments.